nadialefebvre/code-test-crud-app/README.md

 # Project Well Done

-My solution for a code test in a recruitment process: build a TypeScript React CRUD app
+My solution for a code test in a recruitment process: build a TypeScript React CRUD app (October 2022)

 ## Tech stack